 - Legal issues in wildlife management

 Popular Career Options

 Graduates of wildlife biology Ph.D. and master's degree programs are prepared for careers in education, research and consulting.
 For example, one might become a professor or endangered species educator.
 One might also find a career in wildlife conservation or environmental research.

 Employment Outlook and Salary Information

-Wildlife biologists and zoologists held 21,300 jobs in 2014, according to the U.S. Bureau of Labor Statistics (www.bls.gov).
-Employment opportunities in wildlife biology were expected to grow 4% between 2014 and 2024, which is slower than the average for all occupations.
-Job growth was expected to come as a result of multiple factors, including the need to examine the effect of human population growth on animal habitats.
-As of May 2015, the median annual wage of wildlife biologists and zoologists was $59,680.
+Wildlife biologists and zoologists held 21,000 jobs in 2019, according to the U.S. Bureau of Labor Statistics (www.bls.gov).
+Employment opportunities in wildlife biology are expected to grow 4% between 2019 and 2029, which is as fast as the average for all occupations.
+Job growth is expected to come as a result of multiple factors, including the need to examine the effect of human population growth on animal habitats.
+As of May 2019, the median annual wage of wildlife biologists and zoologists was $63,270.

 Graduate students interested in studying wildlife biology can find master's and doctoral degree programs that will provide them with the hands-on training and research skills needed to study animal behavior in the field.